So you want to sell ebooks online. Or you’re just starting to investigate what ebooks are and why they are such a booming product for entrepreneurs.

 2. Attract Organic Traffic

 Now that you’ve got an ebook written and designed, the big question we hear a lot is “how do I get people to my store?”
 If you’re going to sell ebooks online, this is a very important piece of the puzzle.
-Let’s start by looking at how to bring traffic to your eBook, without spending a penny on advertising.
+Let’s start by looking at how to bring traffic to your eBook.

 To make any of these techniques work for you, you’ll need to create a freebie that relates to your eBook.
 Make it digestible, actionable and impactful, and then offer it in exchange for an email address.